victorblaga/joni-dep/README.md

 }
 ```

-Now, in your main class, tell Joni Dep the name of the package where the containers are located and let him do the work for you:
+Tell Joni Dep the name of the package where the containers are located and let him do the work for you:

 ```java
 public class Application {